-Technique Description Response requirements Practical demonstration Practical demonstration Practical demonstration: the skills and procedures used in 3-5 production processes practices, and production skills Documentation and procedures.
-Multimodal (at least two modes delivered at the same time): up to 3 minutes, 6 A4 pages, or equivalent digital media Project Students manufacture a product and document the manufacturing process.
-Product Product: 1 multi-material furniture product manufactured using the skills and procedures in 5-7 production processes Manufacturing process Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media
+Technique Description Response requirements Practical demonstration Students perform a practical demonstration when manufacturing a unit context artefact and reflect on industry practices, and production skills and procedures.
+Practical demonstration Practical demonstration: the skills and procedures used in 3-5 production processes Documentation Multimodal (at least two modes delivered at the same time): up to 3 minutes, 6 A4 pages, or equivalent digital media Project Students manufacture a product and document the manufacturing process.
+Product Product: 1 unit-specific product manufactured using the skills and procedures in 5-7 production processes Manufacturing process Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media